 The most important form of identification you will need is a US Military ID (USID) card.
 You will receive your USID card during the first week of in-processing.
 You must carry your USID at all times.
-This card will allow you daily access to Fort McNair and access all military facilities such as PX and commissaries.
+This card will allow you daily access to the base and access to all military facilities such as PX and commissaries.